offconvex/offconvex.github.io/_posts/2016-03-24-saddles-again.md

 One can immediately see from this expression that if the step size $t$ is chosen such that $t |a_i| < 1 $ for all $i$, then when all of the $a_i$ are nonnegative, the algorithm converges to a point where the gradient is equal to zero from any starting point.
-But if there is *a single negative $a_i$*, the function diverges to negative infinity exponentially quickly from any randomly chosen $x^{(0)}$.
+But if there is *a single negative $a_i$*, the function diverges to negative infinity exponentially quickly from any randomly chosen starting point.

 The random initialization is key here.
 If we initialized the problem such that $x^{(0)}_i=0$ whenever $a_i<0$, then the algorithm would actually converge.
 However, under the smallest perturbation away from this initial condition, gradient descent diverges to negative infinity.